 It is indicated in the literature Tay, Tan, and Yahya (2017) that the HRM system encourages to the establishment of ethics in the organization.
-Therefore, HRM functions combined with adding ethics the components through into organizational involvement as well as identifying benevolent means to reshape work thus signify a new organizational management style, leading to mindful organizational operations.
+Therefore, HRM functions ethics into the combined with adding organizational components through involvement as well as identifying benevolent means to reshape work thus signify a new organizational management style, leading to mindful organizational operations.
 This procedure allows HRM to sustain culture, EC, and ethics within an organization and also add value to the organization.
 Hence, implanting each HRM function with ethical orientation is essential for the smooth functioning of the organization.
 Thus, we hypothesize in the present study as: